Simplifying x² x ³: A Deep Dive into Algebraic Multiplication

 -

 Misconception 2: Changing the Base: The base remains unchanged during the simplification process; only the exponents are affected.
-For example,
+Here's one way to look at it:

 Misconception 3: Ignoring Coefficients: Coefficients are multiplied normally before applying the exponent rules to the variables.
 Do not forget to handle coefficients separately during simplification.